 There are too many factors that change the stock price such as earnings, the economy, credit market, personal sentiments of investors and geopolitical events.

 One of the most important parameter investors look for in a company before investing in stock is its earnings.
 However, the overall company’s share price is determined entirely by supply and demand in the market.

 In simple words, supply is the number of shares people want to sell and demand is the number of shares people want to buy.
 The difference between supply and demand decides in which direction the stock price will move.

 That is to say, if a large number of market participants want to buy shares of a particular company and a lesser number of market participants are willing to sell, the share price would rise.

-Likewise, if there are few buyers and more number of sellers in the market, the price would fall as there will be a fight among sellers as a result they will undercut each other’s price to sell their ownership.
+Likewise, if there are few buyers and more sellers in the market, the price would fall as there will be a fight among sellers as a result they will undercut each other’s price to sell their ownership.

 In simple words, stock price movement depends on how many people are interested to buy versus how many want to sell it.

 You can find out the demand and supply position of a stock by looking at the stock’s bid and asking prices range against the number of shares people want to buy and sell.